Mid Mountains Legal Blog

 What is a notional estate claim?

-There is also a transfer requirement test.
 For the asset to be designated notional estate, there must have been a relevant property transaction where the property was transferred to someone else without appropriate financial recompense.
 An unimpeachable property transaction involves “full valuable consideration” with the exchange of an asset for money or an equivalent asset.
 If the deceased transferred property for a nominal fee or as a gift, it would not constitute full valuable consideration.

-Disadvantage Requirements
+Disadvantage requirements

-Other Considerations
+Other considerations

-The court’s decision will be based on whether the reasons for granting the order are more persuasive than the general imperative to not interfere in the existing provisions of the estate.
-They will also consider the merits involved in the specific case and whether justice would be served by making the order, as well as any other matters that they may consider relevant.
+1. whether the reasons for granting the order are more persuasive than the general imperative to not interfere in the existing provisions of the estate;

 Once the court designates an asset as notional estate property, it will be dealt with as if it is actual estate property.
 A notional estate order extinguishes the rights of the former property owner to the extent outlined in the order.

-Time Limits
+Time limits

 Time limits for notional estate claims differ depending on: